antoBit/antodev/src/blog/2021-03-13-w-s-and-no-im-not-swearing.md

     <figcaption class="image-caption-text">Image from <a href="https://twitter.com/garabatokid" rel="noreferrer" target="_blank" aria-label="Image from garabatokid">garabatokid</a></figcaption>
 </figure>

-After a couple of minutes of googling, I landed on [RegexOne](https://regexone.com/) and found a great and exhaustive tutorial that takes you through the basics of writing regular expressions.
+After a couple of minutes of googling, I landed on <a href="https://regexone.com/" rel="noreferrer" target="_blank" aria-label="RegexOne">RegexOne</a> and found a great and exhaustive tutorial that takes you through the basics of writing regular expressions.
 The lessons are clear and concise and offer real-world examples with a nifty little exercise at the end of each chapter.

 It took me about an hour to go through the 15 lessons of the basic tutorial touching everything, from the ABCs to _capturing groups._